Mohammed M. Bashir

 He is a member of the editorial board of the Arab Law Quarterly, a leading English language scholarly publication on matters relating to the law of Arab states.

-Aqaba Development Corporation, a state-owned entity mandated with the ownership and development of key strategic assets, in numerous matters related to the development and management through privatization and public private partnership certain strategic assets including Jordan's main ports, airports and railway networks.
+Advising Aqaba Development Corporation, a state-owned entity mandated with the ownership and development of key strategic assets, in numerous matters related to the development and management through privatization and public private partnership certain strategic assets including Jordan's main ports, airports and railway networks.

-The Jordanian Electric Power Company, the main electricity distributor in Jordan, in numerous regulatory and commercial matters.
+Routinely advise the Jordanian Electric Power Company, the main electricity distributor in Jordan, in numerous regulatory and commercial matters.

-Total Jordan in numerous regulatory and commercial matters including the establishments of its distribution business in Jordan, including the bidding process on its petroleum distribution license.
+Routinely advise regulated entities in numerous regulatory and commercial matters including the establishments of its distribution business in Jordan, including the bidding process on its petroleum distribution license.